 bulletin on what to do before, during and after an earthquake.

 Iran often experiences extremely high temperatures.
-During the hottest months of the year (July-August), the temperature can exceed 50˚C in some areas.
+The temperature can exceed 50˚C in some areas during the hottest months of the year (July-August).
 Heavy snowfall can also occur in parts of the country during the winter months.

 Sandstorms and dust storms occur regularly.
-Significanr air pollution occurs in major cities in Iran.
+Significant air pollution occurs in major cities in Iran.